DR. DAVID R. HANNA, PT, DPT, MS, ATC

 AMBER HELPHENSTINE, ATC

-Amber (Herback) Helphenstine, ATC is a 2004 graduate of John Marshall high school in Glen Dale, West Virginia.
-After high school, Amber pursued a Bachelor of Science degree in Physical Education with an emphasis in Athletic Training from West Virginia University.
+Amber (Herback) Helphenstine, ATC, is a 2004 graduate of John Marshall high school in Glen Dale, W.Va.
+After high school, Amber pursued a bachelor of science degree in physical education with an emphasis in athletic training from West Virginia University.
 She completed her degree from WVU in the spring of 2008.
 While attending West Virginia University, Amber served as the president of the West Virginia University Athletic Trainers’ Association from 2007-2008.
-During her time as an Athletic Training Student, she had the opportunity to work with the West Virginia University football, cheerleading, women’s tennis, and baseball teams as well as the Fairmont State University football team and Albert Gallatin high school.
+During her time as an athletic- training student, she had the opportunity to work with the West Virginia University football, cheerleading, women’s tennis, and baseball teams, as well as the Fairmont State University football team and Albert Gallatin high school.
 Amber also provided coverage for various athletic camps offered during the summers at West Virginia University as an Athletic Training student.
-Upon graduation she moved to Wheeling, WV and began working for various Ohio Valley Athletic Conference athletic events in the area.
+Upon graduation she moved to Wheeling, W.Va., and began working for various Ohio Valley Athletic Conference athletic events in the area.

 In August 2008, she was hired by West Liberty University as an athletic trainer.
-In addition to her duties as a full-time athletic trainer for West Liberty University, she serves as an adjunct instructor for the College of Education in the Department of Health and Human Performance teaching Care and Prevention for athletic injuries and personal health classes.
-Amber was also hired as the athletic trainer for Bishop Donahue high school during the 2009 and 2010 football campaigns.
+In addition to her duties as a full-time athletic trainer for West Liberty University, she serves as an adjunct instructor for the College of Education in the Department of Health and Human Performance teaching care and prevention for athletic injuries and personal health classes.
+Amber was also hired as the athletic trainer for Bishop Donahue High School during the 2009 and 2010 football campaigns.
 In 2009, she received and currently holds her American Red Cross Professional Rescuer Instructor Certification.
-She has also served as a Preceptor (formerly ACI) for the West Liberty University Athletic Training Education Program.
+She has also served as a Preceptor (formerly ACI) for the West Liberty University Athletic Training Program.